 • Let the pie cool for about 10 minutes before slicing.
 The filling will set and thicken up as it cools.

-Looking for more comforting meals?!
-Try this meatball casserole, classic meatloaf, or this one pot chicken and rice.
+Looking for more comforting dinner recipes?!
+Try this classic meatloaf, easy shepherd’s pie or this one pot chicken and rice.

-slice of turkey pot pie on white plate
+Slice of turkey pot pie made from scratch with leftover turkey on a white plate.

 Turkey Pot Pie